jchen971/ChatDB/README.md

 Outputs results and SQL descriptions.

 4. requirements.txt: Lists all required Python libraries for the program, including their versions (e.g., nltk, pymysql).

+## Database Setup
+1. Import the dataset:
+   - The dataset is included in the `costco_dataset` folder on GitHub.
+   - Use a MySQL client (e.g., DBeaver, MySQL Workbench, or command line) to import the dataset into your database.

+2. Ensure the following:
+   - The database and table names match the ones specified in the program.
+   - Your MySQL credentials are configured correctly in `simple_chatdb.py`.

+3. Optional:
+   - DBeaver can be used to visualize and manage the imported dataset.